 Best Practices for Posting Copyrighted Materials on UBC's Learning Management System and Linking to Websites

-What are the "best practices" that I should follow anytime that I post copyrighted materials on UBC's learning management systems?
+What are the "best practices" that I should follow anytime that I post copyrighted materials on UBC's learning management systems (LMS)?

-If you wish to rely on the fair dealing or other educational exceptions to post copyrighted materials on UBC's learning or course management systems, you need to ensure that such postings are subject to reasonable safeguards to prevent students from distributing, transmitting or disseminating such materials to persons outside the course or class.
+If you wish to rely on the fair dealing or other educational exceptions to post copyrighted materials on UBC's learning or course management systems (e.g. Canvas, Entrada, Connect, MEDICOL), you need to ensure that such postings are subject to reasonable safeguards to prevent students from distributing, transmitting or disseminating such materials to persons outside the course or class.
 At a minimum, you should abide by the following best practices and limitations:

-- You are strongly encouraged to use the Library course reserves tool in Connect to provide access to Library e-resources, such as full-text journal articles.
+- You are strongly encouraged to use the Library course reserves tool in the LMS to provide access to Library e-resources, such as full-text journal articles.

-- You are also strongly encouraged to use Connect to distribute and post course materials.
-Connect has many benefits, but from a copyright perspective, it has the advantage of being password protected and automatically manages student access (i.e. it automatically adds and removes students as they enroll or drop your course).
+- You are also strongly encouraged to use the LMS to distribute and post course materials.
+An LMS has many benefits, but from a copyright perspective, it has the advantage of being password protected and automatically manages student access (i.e. it automatically adds and removes students as they enroll or drop your course).